 Maryland is one of only a handful of states that still follows contributory negligence.
 If the injured party is even 1% responsible for the accident, they are barred from seeking any damages.

 Statute of Limitations

 At Potter Burnett Law, we have been collectively handling complex legal cases for more than 60 years.
-Our experienced lawyers represent individuals from all walks of life throughout Maryland and Washington, D.C.
+Our proven catastrophic injury lawyers represent individuals from all walks of life throughout Maryland and Washington, D.C.
 Our boutique-style law firm ensures that each client receives the dedication and support they deserve as we work aggressively to bring negligent parties to justice.

 Baltimore mother and daughter rear-ended on route 301 in Virginia.
 Physical therapy treatment only.